AC-devB/brussels_transport_DA/README.md

 ```
 ## [Power BI Dashboard & Visualizations]

 Connected Power BI to a SQLite database via ODBC.
-Built an interactive dashboard to analyze network performance, including a new column in Power Query to convert arrival_time_seconds table into a time format for clearer daily trends.
+Built an interactive dashboard to analyze network performance, including a new column in Power Query in order to convert a table into a time format to make daily patterns easier to see.
+Visualizations include:

-Key Components:

 * **Network Overview (Cards)**: Total Stops Made, Number of Stations
 * **Busiest Stops (Bar Chart)**: Top 10 stops by activity
 * **Daily Usage (Line Chart)**: Total stops made by time of day, highlighting peak hours
 * **Transport Type Distribution (Donut Chart)**: Total scheduled trips per transport type
+* **Network Locations (Map Chart)**: Interactive map of Brussels' stations showing usage, top stops and transport modes with area and route details.

 ## [Insights]
+Through this project, messy data has been turned into a simple tool to understand network performance.
+Below are some important findings:

-**Rush hour commuting is important.** Daily usage analysis showed clear peaks in the morning and evening, indicating that the network is mainly used for work-related travel.
+* **Rush hour commuting is important.** Daily usage analysis showed clear peaks in the morning and evening, indicating that the network is mainly used for work-related travel.

-**Top stations are network hubs**.
+* **Top stations are network hubs**.
 The analysis pinpointed the busiest stations, showing where the majority of network activity is concentrated.
 This information is important for managing passenger flow.

-**Buses are the most used**.
+* **Buses are the most used**.
 Data shows that buses make up the highest percentage of all scheduled trips.